 Richardson was hired in 1992, a few months after his Winston-Salem State team took a solid beating to SU in Shreveport, Louisiana.
 He had won three CIAA titles in five years after taking over for Bill Hayes, but no one outside of North Baton Rouge thought he would be able to pull Southern into a consistent contender in the mighty SWAC.
 All Richardson did his first season was beat Robinson’s Tigers and move the balance of power from North Louisiana to South Louisiana.

 By 1999 the Jaguars were the big cats of the SWAC, having won 27 consecutive conference games.
 Led by its “Dog Day Defense” and a solid offense, SU was the two-time defending champion heading into the Nov.
 27 showdown with Grambling and looking to add a third.
 To get that third title, it would have to win the conference’s newly established championship game where eastern division champion Jackson State awaited.
 All that stood in its way was its country neighbor to the north.

 The Legend Returns

 Grambling, known for decades as The Icon of Black College Football, was a Tiger trying to find its new stripes.
-Robinson was college football’s all-time winningest coach, and a beloved figure in Grambling and around the world, but after five loses to Southern, many folks thought it was probably past time to go when he stepped down after the 1997.
+Robinson was college football’s all-time winningest coach, and a beloved figure in Grambling and around the world, but after five losses to Southern, many folks thought it was probably past time to go when he stepped down after the 1997 season.

 In his stead was one of his prized pupils, one of Grambling’s favorite sons in Douglas Williams.
 Williams had been the quarterback at the very first Bayou Classic in 1974, and went on to get votes for the Heisman as a black quarterback at a black college in the late 1970s, which tells you how good he was.
 Best known for winning the MVP in Super Bowl XXI, Williams played in the league for three decades before hanging up his cleates.